 Writers on the storm: How to create engaging content quickly

-Some content writers like working to tight deadlines while others prefer to have more time.
-Unfortunately for the latter, this is the real world, so there are times when we need to get something started and finished in a couple of hours.
+Some content writers like working to tight deadlines; others prefer to have more time.
+Unfortunately for the latter, this is the real world, so there are times when we all need to get pieces started and finished in a couple of hours.

 It’s a tough task, but here are a few bits of advice on how to do that without compromising on readability or substance.

 Wikipedia and YouTube should be your first stops if you’re in a rush.

 Wikipedia can be very useful for basic overviews – just make sure you check the article’s sources.

 YouTube videos can explain certain subjects and concepts much more quickly than articles can.
 It shows and tells.
 Here’s an example:

 Would a Wikipedia article help you visualise the inner workings of a turntable as well as that video does?
 Probably not.